Curriculum and Standards

 Outcomes

 Children are assessed formally at various key points of their school journey.
-Within the Primary Years, these points are the end of EYFS, Y1 Phonics check, end of KS1 (Year 2) and the end of KS2 (Year 6).
+Within the Primary Years, these points are the end of EYFS, Y1 Phonics check, Y4 MTC and the end of KS2 (Year 6).
 We monitor our outcomes against national attainment and that of our local authority.

 National Performance tables can be found here